dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 prompt for a range selection.
 The user can then select the range in the worksheet

 by highlighting the cells.
-Here’s a quick example that prompts the user to select a
+Here's a quick example that prompts the user to select a

 range: